DIY Ladybug Garden Art

 Each ladybug is made from a plastic bowl!
 They were sold as a four pack in the summer patio section of our local grocery store last year.
 Each bowl was less than $1!
 I used my favorite outdoor paint, Patio Paint by DecoArt, and beads from my daughter’s bead kit!
 She was nice enough to share ;)

 Below is the tutorial for creating your own cute ladybug yard art.
-They were really fun to make and have held up well outside so far.
-They’ve been outside for about two weeks and have made it through a couple rain showers without any problems.
-If you are interested in making other garden art projects for your yard, check out some of my other DIY projects!
+They are a great project to do outside if you have an outdoor table or space to sit.
+If you are interested in making other garden art projects for your yard, check out some of my other DIY garden projects!

 DIY Ladybug Garden Art